-This booklet contains information relating to the Bachelor of Agricultural Science degree programmes in the Faculty of Agriculture.
+This booklet contains information relating to the Bachelor of Agricultural Science degree programmes in the Faculty of Agri-Food and the Environment.

-Information on postgraduate, continuing and professional education programmes in the Faculty of Agriculture is contained in a separate booklet.
+Information on postgraduate, continuing and professional education programmes in the Faculty of Agri-Food and the Environment is contained in a separate booklet.